webifya/FormOrbit/readme.txt

 4. Build and save your form.
 5. Copy the generated `[formorbit id="123"]` shortcode into any post or page.

+== Screenshots ==
+1. This is the caption for your first screenshot (dashboard view).
+2. This is the caption for your second screenshot (settings page).
+3. This is the caption for your third screenshot.

 == Changelog ==

 = 4.6.0 =